-What is good debt vs. bad debt for a business?
+Good debt vs. bad debt for a business

-Businesses often take on debt to grow their production, services or increase efficiency, however, if not used wisely, debt can also create risk for the business.
-To understand good debt vs. bad debt, we sat down with Peter Charlesworth, who oversees our Business Banking for the Wellington Region.
-This is helping business thrive.
+Businesses often take on debt to grow their production, services or increase efficiency.
+However, if not used wisely, debt can also create risk for the business.
+To understand good debt vs. bad debt, we sat down with Peter Charlesworth, our regulatory lead for Business Banking.

 If a business wants to expand, for example they want to buy assets or increase working capital, there are several ways to fund this, the most common being:

-1. Waiting until your business generates sufficient cash to fund the expansion,
+• waiting until your business generates sufficient cash to fund the expansion

 As part of the business's plan for expansion, a well-thought-out growth strategy or business plan may be helpful and could be shared with your business manager and accountant